Azure/aad-pod-identity/docs/readmes/README.featureflags.md

 This is critical especially when you [acquire an access token](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token#get-a-token-using-http) as a mitigation againt Server Side Request Forgery (SSRF) attack.

 The `metadataHeaderRequired` flag for NMI will block all requests without Metadata header and return an HTTP 400 response.
-This flag is disabled by default for compability, but recommended for usrs to enable this feature.
+This flag is disabled by default for compability, but recommended for users to enable this feature.